pfsense/docs/source/install/upgrade-guide.rst

    -  The PPTP server settings, firewall rules, and so on have all been removed
-   -  If the “Redirect” PPTP server type was in use, add manual NAT rules for TCP/1723 and GRE to point to the actual server.
+   -  If the "Redirect" PPTP server type was in use, add manual NAT rules for TCP/1723 and GRE to point to the actual server.

 -  Layer 7 classification support has been removed and any configuration